Nasyahh/Loan-Sanction-Prediction/README.md

 - First, the data is *explored* and *preprocessed* by performing descriptive statistics, handling missing values, encoding categorical variables.
 - Second, the data is *split* into training and testing sets with a ratio of 80:20.
 - Third, a *random forest model* is *trained* on the training set using the default hyperparameters.
-- Fourth, the model is *tuned* using *grid search* and *cross-validation* to find the optimal hyperparameters, such as the number of trees, the maximum depth, the minimum samples split, etc.
+- Fourth, the model is *tuned* using *randomized search* and *cross-validation* to find the optimal hyperparameters, such as the number of trees, the maximum depth, the minimum samples split, etc.
 - Fifth, the model is *tested* on the testing set and the *MAPE* is calculated to evaluate the model performance.

 ## Result